-155 For instance, ECE students should have access to technology and this work should follow the joint guidelines from ED and the Department of Health and Human Services on technology and early education (http://tech.edu.gov/early/learning/principles) 156 IVS is expanding its offerings to grades 3-12 during the 2017-18 school year in order to support LEAs in increasing access to coursework that may not be readily available in a student's home district.
+&lt;sup>153 For instance, ECE students should have access to technology and this work should follow the joint guidelines from ED and the Department of Health and Human Services on technology and early education (http://tech.edu.gov/early/learning/principles) IVS is expanding its offerings to grades 3-12 during the 2017-18 school year in order to support LEAs in increasing access to coursework that may not be readily available in a student's home district.

-157 This work is currently being integrated with ISBE-provided district dashboards.
+&lt;sup>155 This work is currently being integrated with ISBE-provided district dashboards.